DmitryGubanov/portfolio-backtester/README.md

 Main features:
 - Download day-by-day stock data from Google using Downloader.py
 - Draw a price history chart using downloaded data
-- Calculate and overlay [indicators](https://www.google.com "tools used to analyze trends and patterns") on the chart.
-Implemented indicators: [SMA]( "Simple Moving Average, average stock price for last N days"), [EMA]( "Exponential Moving Average, like SMA, but the prices used in the average are given exponentially decreasing weightings going backwards"), [MACD]( "Moving Average Convergence Divergence, a set of values which seek to quantify momentum")
+- Calculate and overlay [indicators](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#indicator "tools used to analyze trends and patterns") on the chart.
+Implemented indicators: [SMA](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#sma-simple-moving-average "Simple Moving Average, average stock price for last N days"), [EMA](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#ema-exponential-moving-average "Exponential Moving Average, like SMA, but the prices used in the average are given exponentially decreasing weightings going backwards"), [MACD](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#macd-moving-average-convergence-divergence "Moving Average Convergence Divergence, a set of values which seek to quantify momentum")
 - Simulate past performance on a day-by-day basis for a portfolio of stocks
-- Supports periodic [rebalancing]( "Restoring the original weights for the assets in your portfolio") and contributing
+- Supports periodic [rebalancing](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#rebalance "Restoring the original weights for the assets in your portfolio") and contributing
 - Specify conditional ratios for assets, which could depend on some relationship between stock price and/or indicators (e.g. buy stock X when it's below SMA_50, sell when it's above SMA_10)
 - Summarize portfolio performance with commonly used statistics.
-Implemented statistics: final value, number of trades made, **_(Adjusted) CAGR_**, **_Sharpe Ratio_**, **_Sortinio Ratio_**, best year, worst year, maximum **_drawdown_** and time taken to recover from it.
+Implemented statistics: final value, number of trades made, [(Adjusted) CAGR](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#adjusted-cagr-compound-annual-growth-rate "Adjusted Compound Annual Growth Rate, your average yearly returns"), [Sharpe Ratio](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#sharpe-ratio "A ratio quantifying how many returns you make per unit of risk; higher is better"), [Sortino Ratio](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#sortino-ratio "Similar to Sharpe, but this ratio only factors in negative volatility"), best year, worst year, maximum [drawdown](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#drawdown "A percent value representing a change from a peak to a valley, i.e. max drawdown is the maximum loss incurred along the way") and time taken to recover from it.
 - Show portfolio status over time by charting some statistics.
 Implemented charted statistics: portfolio value history, asset allocation/ratios over time, annual returns, contributions vs growth over time.

 Experimental features:
 - Generating data for one stock based on data of another stock.
 Example: stock A is correlated to stock B, but stock A only has data back to 2009, while stock B has data going back to 1990.
-You can use this data generation to generate data for stock A back to 1990 based on stock B. Intended for use on **_leveraged ETFs_**.
+You can use this data generation to generate data for stock A back to 1990 based on stock B. Intended for use on [leveraged ETFs](https://github.com/DmitryGubanov/portfolio-backtester/tree/v3.0-basic-timing-strategies#leveraged-etf "To oversimplify, a stock which seeks to multiply the returns of another stock by a factor").

 # 0. Table of contents